exhalior/exhalior.github.io/GamingWriteup.md

 ## Privesc to Root.txt

-This one stumped me for a second, I haven't heard of this privesc until now, so finding it was more tedious than it should've.
+This one stumped me for a second, I haven't heard of this privesc until now, so finding it was more tedious than it should've been.

 Let's run linpeas on the machine to find any privesc vectors.
 First, we create a python server in the folder where we have our [Linpeas](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) script stored.